eurekasfray/particle/doc/sketch.md

 * The translator shall recognize the following token types:

   ```
-  t_int t_eof t_newline t_unknown
+  t_int t_eof t_newline t_unknown t_char
   [ place token types here along side their syntax/pattern; meaning, what syntax makes t_int an int? ]
   ```

-* If a type cannot recognization a matching type for a lexeme, then the lexeme shall be assigned the `t_unknown` type.
+* A lexeme shall be assigned the `t_unknown` type if the translator cannot recognize the lexeme by any other type.

 * For a token whose type is `t_unknown` the translator shall raise an error to report the unknown lexeme.